kulungaman/C-Bank--Simulation/README.md

 amount.

-• Viewing Account Details: Select option 5 to view account details by entering the account number.
+•Viewing Account Details: Select option 5 to view account details by entering the account number.

 • Deleting an Account: Select option 6 to